Downsizing for Retirement: 5 Things to Know Before You Move

 - Tip 4 — No single right way: Guest rooms, hobby space, lock-and-leave — your version of retirement is the right version.

-- Tip 5 — Get local guidance early: Even if your move is a year or two away.
-Calmer, more informed decisions happen when you start the conversation early.
+- Tip 5 — Get local guidance early: Even if your move is a year or two away, calmer decisions happen when you start the conversation early.

 Whether you're 6 months out or still a few years away, starting the conversation early makes everything smoother.
-I work with retirees and relocators throughout Clark County and I know this market, these neighborhoods, and this process inside and out.
 There's no pressure and no pitch — just honest guidance about whether Vancouver, WA is the right next chapter for you.

 Recent Posts